doubleleft/hook/README.md

 Database preferences are located on `app/config/database`.
 Currently supporting `mongodb`, `mysql` and `sqlite` drivers.

-You must apply write permissions on app/storage directory: `chmod -R 777 app/storage`.
+You must apply write permissions on app/storage directory: `chmod -R 777 app/storage` or give ownership for the server user for this folder, usually `www-data` (`chown -R www-data app/storage`) if you want to be in a safe way.

 Enter 'api' directory on this repository and run `sudo composer install`.